 T- Time to call 911: If someone experiences these symptoms, they need medical attention immediately, even if the symptoms go away.

-The risk factors for stroke are numerous and can generally be divided into two groups: those that cannot be controlled and those that can.
+There are many risk factors for stroke.
+These can generally be divided into two groups: those that cannot be controlled and those that can.

 - High blood pressure